ctdunc/ctdunc.github.io/_blog/dash-clientside-lsp.md

 If you find this helpful or have any suggestions for ways that I can improve this setup, please feel free to hit me up on any of my socials ([github](https://github.com/ctdunc), [linkedin](https://www.linkedin.com/in/connortduncan/), [twitter](https://x.com/_ctdunc)), or just email me (it's on my homepage).

+[^1]: If you're wondering how I managed to get injected syntax highlighting working here, I am using a program I wrote using [tree-sitter-rust](https://github.com/tree-sitter/tree-sitter/tree/master/highlight).
+Once I clean it up a bit, I'll post it on Github.